roihan123/Grow-a-Garden-Auto/README.md

 - **don't** go full screen, be in windowed fullscreen
 - Set your roblox camera mode to the following --> **default(classic)**
 - put "Recall Wrench" in the **2nd hot bar slot** --> macro may bug out and not automatically do it
-- have 5-10 things in your hotbar
+- have at least 5-10 things in your hotbar
 - make sure UI Navigation is turned **ON** in your Roblox settings
 - unequip your **“grey mouse” pet** if you have some equipped since they give you a speed bonus that will break the macro